Mattds825/Wayne-Enterprises/README.md

 -> read this [thread](https://stackoverflow.com/questions/49268352/preload-font-awesome) and this [article](https://blog.pragmatists.com/optimise-your-website-in-5-simple-steps-ce7b88dd3778) to better understand how to optimize my imports

+-> read this [thread](https://stackoverflow.com/questions/13766015/is-it-possible-to-configure-a-required-field-to-ignore-white-space) and this [thread](https://stackoverflow.com/questions/5601647/html5-email-input-pattern-attribute) on to add the pattern recognition to forms

 ### Techonologies and Tools Used

 Gitpod/Vscode: Used for code editing